OpenLiberty/ci.maven/docs/prepare-config.md

 - Creating a mock Liberty server structure for language server integration

 **What this goal does:**
-1. Creates a mock Liberty server structure in `target/.libertyls/wlp/usr/servers/{serverName}/`
+1. Creates a mock Liberty server structure in `target/tmp/liberty-var-cache/wlp/usr/servers/{serverName}/` (configurable)
 2. Copies all configuration files (server.xml, bootstrap.properties, server.env, jvm.options, etc.) to the mock server
 3. Generates `liberty-plugin-config.xml` pointing to the mock server structure